mattmr001/fend-capstone/README.md

 - Enter Country: CA

 ## Questions
-- [ ] How the hell do I create modules in server folder?
-Are their module naming conventions I should look at?
+- [ ] How the hell do I create modules in my server folder?
+Are there module naming conventions I should look at?

 - [ ] Why I am I getting duplicate results for the first form submission?

-- [ ] How do I set up the service worker at the end of my index.html page to cache trips for offline use?
-Why are they suggesting I do this?

 ## TODO